jpmsegurado/transactions/README.md

 - `lodash/fp` to get only the functions necessary from `lodash`
 - `styled-components` to add CSS encapsulation
 - `styled-icons` for an icon lib who works well with `styled-components`
+- `jest` and `enzyme` for unit tests

 # How do I run the project
 - Clone the project
 - run `npm install` to install the dependencies
 - run `npm start` to run the project

+Although it's not necessary to clone the project to visualize, it is available [here](https://transactions-94fc0.firebaseapp.com/)